Making the Move to the Algarve - Relocating to Portugal

 Outdoor Living – the fabulous climate is a decisive factor for many people in moving to the Algarve.
 Make the most of the weather by maximizing your use of the garden or terrace.
 Add or renovate a pool and make it as energy efficient as possible with a good pool cover.
 Or opt for a hot tub.
-Algarve Hot Tubs has some amazing tubs, including tubs with a view!
+Algarve Hot Tubs has some amazing tubs and saunas, including saunas with a view!
 Aside from the pleasure of using a hot tub, they can be easily installed, don’t require huge space and the team from Algarve Hot Tubs offer a fabulous pre- and post-sale service.

 Gardens – a lush and green garden is a thing of beauty and a property management or gardening company such as Q Landscape can help you achieve it.
 Remember though that the gardens need to be watered and in the Algarve, the rainfall is not up to the job.
 A great way to ensure you have a beautiful green lawn is to opt for synthetic grass.
 Grasshopper Greens uses top quality products and their years of experience to ensure a lush, natural-tone lawn all year round.
 You can even have them build you a putting green or padel court….